March 1, 2021 11:59 PM EST

 Include passwords for all entry links behind a paywall in the summary field.
 Make sure the paywall password doesn't expire until September 1, 2020.
 Remember, if the judges can’t open it, they can’t judge it.
 So if you experience paywall issues, or expect a code to change, it’s safer to upload PDFs.
 Paywall passwords do not count as part of the 150 words.

 Tip for uploading links: if you are experience trouble uploading links, please refresh your screen or quit and re-start your browser and try again.

 Categories 1, 2, 18, 22, and 23 require more than one work sample to be judged.
 Category 21 can include a single investigative report or all parts of an investigative series.
 Please make a single PDF for all of the work to be judged as a single entry.
-You may also upload a single link with all three samples or 3 separate links which require three times the time to open.
+You may also upload a single link with all three samples, if possible or 3 separate links which require three times the time to open.

 The competition is slated to be judged by journalism faculty of the Medill School of Journalism at Northwestern University.
 Judges will be the sole arbiters of the awards.
 Judges may choose not to bestow an award in a particular category.
 Judges will consider criteria appropriate to the category including, but not limited to: